mk-fg/magnus/README.rst

-Magnus tool with image tweaks
+Magnus tool with color tweaks
 -----------------------------

-Fork of `stuartlangridge/magnus`_ tool, tweaked to not only zoom on parts of the screen, but also remap output color ranges to make them more distinctive from within specific small input range.
+Stripped-down fork of `stuartlangridge/magnus`_ tool, tweaked to not only zoom on parts of the screen, but also remap output color ranges to make them more distinctive from within specific small input range.

 Use-case is visual aid for editing small GTK+ Theme elements, where I can't tell colors of most pixels apart, looking through colorblind eyes at old crappy